Calvinverse/calvinverse.docs/src/documentation/index.md

 In order to [get started](getting-started.html) creating a build system the first thing to do is to [create](how-to-build.html) the resources that will make up the build system.
-Once the resource images have been created they can be [assembled](setup.html) into a functioning build environment.
+Once the resource images have been created one needs to decide on the way the resources are going to be [assembled](setup.html) into a functioning build environment.
+Part of this process involves storing the [global configurations](configuration.html) for all the resources in a sensible way.